-The District’s purchasing activities will be part of the responsibilities of the Business Office, under the general supervision of the Purchasing Agent designated by the Board of Education.
+The District’s purchasing activities will be part of the responsibilities of the Business Office, under the general supervision of the Purchasing Agent designated by the Board.
 The Purchasing Agent is authorized to enter into cooperative bidding and cooperative purchasing arrangements to meet the various needs of the District.
-No contracts for goods and services shall be made by individuals or organizations in the school that involve expenditures without first securing approval for such contract from the Purchasing Agent.
+No contracts for goods and services will be made by individuals or organizations in the school that involve expenditures without first securing approval for the contract from the Purchasing Agent.

-Except as authorized by law, no Board member or employee of the School District shall have an interest in any contract entered into by the School District.
+Except as authorized by law, no Board member or employee of the District will have an interest in any contract entered into by the District.

-a) Assure the prudent and economical use of public moneys in the best interest of the taxpayer;
+a) Assure the prudent and economical use of public moneys in the best interests of the taxpayer;

 b) Facilitate the acquisition of goods and services of maximum quality at the lowest possible cost under the circumstances; and

 c) Guard against favoritism, improvidence, extravagance, fraud, and corruption.

 These procedures will contain, at a minimum, provisions which:

 a) Prescribe a process for determining whether a procurement of goods and services is subject to competitive bidding and if it is not, documenting the basis for such determination;